Not sure what language to use to refer to the LGBTQ+ community, or how to define a key term?

 Gender dysphoria

-Used to describe when a person experiences discomfort or distress because there is a mismatch between their sex assigned at birth and their gender identity.
+A term used to describe the discomfort or distress that a person experiences when there is a mismatch between their sex assigned at birth and their gender identity.

 Gender expression